-It’s the final day of The first bad of the day is four piece Morag Tong and they are playing at the Underworld.
+It’s the final day of the first band of that is four piece Morag Tong who are playing at the Underworld.
 Their dynamic sound is huge with incredible, soaring but abrasive vocals from the drummer.
 The bassist and two guitarists head banging in unison all in a line adds to the hypnotic vibe of the music and soon the audience has joined them.
 They can no doubt also feel the rumbling bass emanating through their bodies at a low slow mammoth like pace which is then pierced by wailing guitar solos cutting through the fuzzy sludge.

 Stockports self described “tentacle k hole nightmare” seems apt for the trio Under who are more eccentric and discordant – but in a kind of tight and controlled, pyschedelic, progressive chaos which really makes them a bit of a head fuck to describe.
 Mischievously toying with the rhythm and pace the are impressively much tighter than on record.
 The rising and tortured off key vocals that at times come from all three of them makes for a pretty epic sound which is well juxtaposed against the lethargic heavy as balls filth they also spew out.